 Below is a video about animal navigation.
 There’s a lengthy intro which (it discusses human navigation, or lack of it due to smartphones…) you can skip it by going to 19 minutes.
 This video can be a bit technical but it will give you insight into just how ‘technical’ sun, steller, light polarization and geomagnetic navigation can be.
 And how animals, without any instruction or example from their progenitors can cover thousands of miles over unknown territory using a combination of these ‘compass’ methods.

 Earth is one big magnet and animal navigation uses these magnetic fields for long-distance precision.
 This 3 minute video below tells you about magnetoreception, the ability to detect and navigate by magnetic fields.
 Also learn about Cryptochrome known as CRY2, a light-sensitive magnetic sensor.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Animal Navigation Defies the Human Brain
+Please use the Social Network links just below to share this information from The Explanation, Animal Navigation Defies the Human Brain